Why Paid Parental Leave Is a Win-Win for Families and Employers (And Why It Should Matter to You)

 What Is Paid Parental Leave?

 Paid parental leave provides wage replacement when employees take time off to bond with a new child, whether through birth, adoption, or foster care.
-Unlike unpaid family leave protections, paid parental leave ensures workers can afford to take the time they need without sacrificing their financial stability.
+Unlike unpaid leave protections under FMLA, paid parental leave ensures workers can afford to take the time they need without sacrificing their financial stability.

-In states with paid family leave programs like California, eligible workers can receive a percentage of their wages for several weeks of paid leave within a 12-month period.
+In states with paid family leave programs — like California, New Jersey, New York, Washington, and others — eligible workers can receive a percentage of their wages for several weeks of leave.
 Eligibility requirements typically include having earned a minimum amount in wages during a base period, though specific criteria vary by state and program.

 How Paid Parental Leave Benefits Families